-Stress can reduce your libdo.
-This stress might have long-term roots: maybe you are working too hardbeing overworked or not getting enough sleepare in a period of unemployment.
-A reduced libido results in a loss of both the desire to have sex and the ability to attainobtain an erection.
-And of course struggling to get an erection can bring about further stress.
+Stress can reduce your libido.
+This stress might have long-term roots: maybe you are working too hard, being overworked, or not getting enough sleep or are in a period of unemployment.
+A reduced libido results in a loss of both the desire to have sex and the ability to obtain an erection.
+More so, struggling to get an erection can bring about further stress.

 Often erection problems can have both a physical and psychological cause which creates a negative spiral.
 This negative spiral can be difficult to escape from.
 Counselling can be very useful in combating psychologically caused erectile dysfunction, especially when combined with medication like Viagra for short term treatment.

-Visit our erectile dysfunction clinic to book an online consultation with one of our doctors or arrange confidential, next-day delivery to your door.
+Visit our erectile dysfunction clinic and complete an online consultation with one of our clinicians and arrange confidential, next-day delivery to your door.